videlais/twine-space/docs/technical/data.md

 ## Passage as Data

 Each passage is encoded using an element named `tw-pasagedata`.
 This holds the *passage data* and is part of the set of elements beginning with `tw` for "Twine".

+Information about the passage such as its name and tags are stored as attributes.
+The content of the passage becomes the content of the element.

 The `tw-passagedata` element uses multiple attributes: